-Zimbilli Hill Tumulus (Pompeipolis): This ancient city is located in the vicinity of Taşköprü district center and was founded by the Romans in the year BC 64 as the center of the Paphlagonia province.
+Zimbilli Hill Tumulus (Pompeipolis) is an ancient city located in the vicinity of Taşköprü district center and was founded by the Romans in the year 64 BC as the center of the Paphlagonia province.
 At the executed archeological excavations, lots of historic works and mosaics were discovered.

-House Rock Tombs: These rock tombs are located to the south of the city center on a rock starting from an altitude of 8 meters.
-These rock tombs are dated to the BC 7th century.
+House Rock Tombs are located to the south of the city center on a rock starting from an altitude of 8 meters.
+These rock tombs are dated to the 7th BC.

-Atabey Mosque: This mosque is located in the city center.
+Atabey Mosque is located in the city center.
 It was constructed in 1273 at the period of Candarogullari state.
 Because of the wooden pillars extending from the door to the niche of the mosque the mosque is known with the name of 140 pillared mosque among the common folk.
 The short minaret constructed from the shear stone displays the properties of the Seljukian Period.

-Ibni Neccar Mosque: This mosque is located at the city center.
+Ibni Neccar Mosque is located at the city center.
 It was constructed in 1353 and survived to the present day with various restorations and attachments.
 The pointed arched entrance door is one of the most beautiful samples of the woodcarving.

-Külliye of Ismail Bey: Candaroglu Ismail Bey (1443 - 1480) had constructed a külliye in Kastamonu in 1451 which is composed of a mosque, a mausoleum, a bath, a theological school and a charitable establishment.
+Complex of Ismail Bey Complex (Külliye) had constructed by Candaroglu Ismail Bey (1443 - 1480) in Kastamonu in 1451 which is composed of a mosque, a mausoleum, a bath, a theological school and a charitable establishment.
 The stone craftsmanship at the front part of the Mausoleum is interesting.

-Ismail Bey Inn: (Kurşunlu (Leaded) Inn) The inn is located in Kastamonu inside the Aktarlar Bazaar and has two main entrances in north and south directions.
+Ismail Bey Inn (Kurşunlu (Leaded) Inn) is located in Kastamonu inside the Aktarlar Bazaar and has two main entrances in north and south directions.

-Deve Inn: The inn is located in Kastamonu just behind the Külliye of Ismail Bey.
-At a written inscription, it is stated that this inn was constructed together with the Külliye of Ismail Bey.
+Deve Inn is located in Kastamonu just behind the Külliye of Ismail Bey.
+At a written inscription, it is stated that this inn was constructed together with the Complex of Ismail Bey.
 The front side of the structure is constructed from shear stone and the side walls are from debris stone.

-Urgan Inn: The Urgan inn is located in Kastamonu beside the Nasrullah Mosque and was constructed in the 1748.
+Urgan Inn is located in Kastamonu beside the Nasrullah Mosque and was constructed in the 1748.

-Gökçeagaç Caravansary: This Caravansary is located in the Hanönü district center.
+Gökçeagaç Caravansary is located in the Hanönü district center.
 This Caravansary is assumed to be constructed as a church in Justinien period, but later it was transformed into a caravansary by Turks.